-For renewals, Iowa accepts licensure renewal credits from an approved Iowa provider such as the AEA system, ISEA, PEI, Iowa Safe Schools, MISIC, or undergraduate or graduate college credits from a regionally-accredited institution.
+For renewals, Iowa accepts licensure renewal credits from approved Iowa providers including the AEA system, ISEA, PEI, Iowa Safe Schools, MISIC, SAI, or undergraduate or graduate college credits from a nationally accredited institution.
 If you choose an out-of-state program, college semester hour credits must be earned (not clock hours, CEUs, or staff development).
 Accreditation may be checked here.
 Click here for information about credits from Idaho State University.

 Credits need to be earned after the issue date of the current license, or be no more than five years old if the license is expired.
 Credits should be relevant to education or an endorsement area.

 IPDP Plans for renewal credit: Holders of a standard, master, professional administrator, or professional service license may use one Iowa Individual Professional Development Plan (annual goal setting) for up to 1/2 of the required renewal credits for their license type.

 - Standard license - 1 IPDP plan is 3 credits (6 needed)